Authentication for the Databricks CLI

 client_secret = <service-principal-oauth-secret>

-Press Tab after --profile or -p to display a list of existing available configuration profiles to choose from, instead of entering the configuration profile name manually.
+Press Tab after --profile or -p to show a list of available profiles.

 OAuth user-to-machine (U2M) authentication